cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 expected to hold if at the time of message reception, the sender private key skS and the pre-shared key are not both compromised.

-Besides forward secrecy and key-compromise impersonation which are highlighted in this section because of their particular cryptographic importance, HPKE has other non-goals that are described in {{non-goals}}: no tolerance of message reordering or loss, no downgrade or replay prevention, no hiding of the
+Besides forward secrecy and key-compromise impersonation, which are highlighted in this section because of their particular cryptographic importance, HPKE has other non-goals that are described in {{non-goals}}: no tolerance of message reordering or loss, no downgrade or replay prevention, no hiding of the